facebookresearch/hanabi_SAD/README.md

 `hanabi/pyhanabi/tools` contains some example scripts to launch training runs. `dev.sh` requires 2 gpus to run, 1 for training, 1 for simulation while the rest require 3 gpus, 1 for training, 2 for simulation.

+The important flags are `--sad 1` to enable `Simplified Action Decoder`, `--pred_weight 0.25` to enable auxiliary task and multiply aux loss with 0.25, and finally `--shuffle_color 1` to enable other-play.

 ```bash
 cd pyhanabi